 - records prohibited by other law, for example, D.C. vital records (birth and death certificates are private at least for very long waiting periods), records of individual charter schools, tax records, and some records of the D.C.
 Medical Examiner.
 (The last is subject of legislative discussion in 2021-22.
 See here.)

 Yes.
 But the agency may ask for proof of identity.
 A check-box on the request form on the portal asks if you are submitting any such proofs.
 There is no separate D.C. law comparable to the federal law called the Privacy Act of 1974.
 That law spells out your right to see records about yourself held by federal agencies and allows you to add a correction if you find a mistake.
 In D.C., a request for your own record is under FOIA like any other, so exemptions may apply.
 The problems are well-known, so maybe there will be some movement to make this easier.
 (Research on federal FOIA requests shows that a giant fraction of all requests are from people seeking their own records, for example half are from immigrants who need their file for court purposes.)
 The D.C.
 Board of Ethics and Government Accountability in a December 31, 2021, report on “Best Practices” urged development of a better way to get your own records held by the government.

 Can I get help with a request?

-The Coalition tries to answer all questions as best we can.
+The Coalition is an all-volunteer organization and has no formal, staffed help desk or hotline.
+Even so, we try to answer all questions as best we can.
 Write firstname.lastname@example.org.
+There are other sources: